andersbogsnes/ml_tooling/docs/baseclass.rst

-Using the logging capability of Model :meth:`~ml_tooling.Model.log` method, one can write intermediate results to yaml files.
+Using the logging capability of Model :meth:`~ml_tooling.Model.log` method, we can save each result to a yaml file.

 .. doctest::